Sugar: the facts

 This means that if you see sugar near the top of the list, the food is likely to be high in free sugars.

 Watch out for other words used to describe the sugars added to food and drinks, such as cane sugar, honey, brown sugar, high-fructose corn syrup, fruit juice concentrate/purées, corn syrup, fructose, sucrose, glucose, crystalline sucrose, nectars (such as blossom), maple and agave syrups, dextrose, maltose, molasses and treacle.

-For more information on terms you might see on food label terms, such as "no added sugar", see Food labelling terms.
+For more information on food labels, such as "no added sugar", see Food labelling terms.

 Labels on the front of packaging

 There are labels containing nutrition information on the front of some food packaging.

 This includes labels that use red, amber and green colour coding, and advice on reference intakes (RIs) of some nutrients, which can include sugar.

 Labels that include colour coding allow you to see at a glance if the food has a high, medium or low amount of sugars:

 - red = high (more than 22.5g of sugar per 100g or more than 27g per portion)